bradarnst/newcv/src/partials/_experience.md

 ## Professional Experience
 #### Principal Consultant
 ###### Buildit @ Wipro Digital — London, UK | Sep 2018 - Present
-As a **Principal Consultant** for Buildit @ Wipro Digital, consulted internalliy and externally as an Enterprise Technology Architect and Engineering Manager.
+As a **Principal Consultant** for Buildit @ Wipro Digital, consulted internally and externally as an Enterprise Technology Architect and Engineering Manager.
 Buildit is a talented, highly-performing team within Wipro Digital.

-As **Enterprise Architect** responsible for architecture, strategy and digitial transformation consults for clients and within Buildit.
+As **Enterprise Architect** responsible for architecture, strategy and digital transformation consults for clients and within Buildit.
 Areas of responsibilities include: API strategy, digital transformation, enterprise integration, cloud strategy/architecture, devops, digital transformation, engineering transformation and agile ways of working.

 As **Engineering Manager** responsible for mentoring Buildit and Wipro Digital engineering teams, consulting on engineering transformation, cloud, API and microservices design (and best practices) with clients and within Wipro Digital.
 Refining and guiding ways of working, creative thinking, and modern, digital approaches.